mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 ### Lessons learned

 - There's a silver lining to the supply shortage.
-- Less need for growth means you have to put up with less bullshit for the sake of growth.
+- Less need for growth means you have to put up with less bullshit.

 ### Goals for next month